-Greece: Government will work towards cheaper electricity23.
-September 2020. / SEE Energy News
+Greece: Government will work towards cheaper electricity, SEE Energy News

 The European model for electricity targets the unification of national markets and the creation of a single European market.
 Greek Ministry of Energy is determined to put an end to the pursuit of excessive capital gains in the energy sector at the expense of consumers, by introducing the competitive European model for setting the price of electricity after eight years of postponements.